how it works

 Gateway decision

 The decision is the evidence.
-Allow, deny, redact: each one signed, reasoned, and provable.
+Allow, deny, redact: each one signed and reasoned by the issuer.

 what happens

 Traffic passes a gateway or guardrail: an AI proxy, an MCP gateway, an egress filter.
 The gateway decides to allow, deny, or route to review, and sometimes redacts on the way through.
-PEAC records the decision facts: the outcome, a reason code, the digest of the policy that applied, and two content digests, one for what was produced and one for what was delivered.
+PEAC records the decision facts: the outcome, a reason code, the digest of the policy the issuer recorded, and two content digests, one for what was produced and one for what was delivered.

 the record binds